 There are a lot of international people living in Greece.
 It is relatively easy for EU citizens to move here regardless of whether you are self-employed, seeking work, or hoping to retire in Greece.

 European citizens do not need visas to spend a few months hanging out in Greece or working remotely.
 If you intend on staying here for longer than three months, you should register with the local authorities and get yourself a residency permit (more on that below).

 Those who require a Schengen visa to visit Greece as a tourist can stay here for 90 days in each 180 day period.
-The process of moving to Greece is a little more difficult for those hoping to relocate from outside of Europe, but we will look at the options here.
+The process of moving to Greece is a little more difficult for those hoping to relocate from outside of Europe.

 About This Guide

 This guide is pretty comprehensive.
 I wanted to ensure that it covered every possible question that people may have before moving to Greece.
 Feel free to use the Table of Contents above to navigate to the relevant sections.

 This guide aims to be your bible for helping you through all the boring admin that is involved with moving to Greece.
 That way, you can spend your time and energy on figuring out more important things such as picking yourself up a local hottie and finding the best local coffee shops,